uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/1-getting-started.md

 ## Using Git with SSH

 When you log into the GitHub website, you will use the username and password associated with your GitHub account.
 However, when using Git commands from the terminal, things are a bit different.
 In particular, GitHub uses two mechanisms for authenticating yourself from the terminal: Personal Access Tokens and SSH Keys.
 We will use SSH keys to authenticate from the terminal.
-This document contains the information necessary to get set up to use Git with SSH on the departmental Linux servers.
+This document contains the information necessary to set up Git with SSH on the departmental Linux servers.

 ### Creating an SSH Key

 In the Linux lab, you should have generated an SSH key on your personal machine to access the Linux servers hosted by the Computer Science department.
 We will skip the details of what an SSH key is here.
-You can go back and review the Linux lab if you need to review the concepts again.
+You can go back and review the [Linux lab](../s1-linux/1-connect.html) if you need to review the concepts again.
 Here, we will be using the same general process.

 We will generate a *new* SSH key to access GitHub servers from the CS Linux servers.
 Once you have logged onto the Linux server, make sure you are in your home directory.